Frequently Asked Questions

 We offer start dates almost every month of the year.
-All courses are taught in blocks and come around once to five times a year.
-Considering given pre-requisites you can pick them as they best fit your schedule.
-Your Body Wisdom career counselor will assist you with the right choices, just for you!
+All courses are taught in blocks that come around about once to five times a year.
+Considering given pre-requisites, you can pick them as they best fit your schedule.
+Your Body Wisdom career counselor will assist you in choices just right for you!

 What are your class hours?

 In an effort to cater to students with full-time jobs and other responsibilities, we proudly offer a variety of class hours all of which can be mixed and matched.
 Each course is offered as a block within roughly two weeks.
 You space out your course blocks as needed, setting your own pace of study.